 As a volunteer-based non-profit corporation, Community Seed is governed by a Board of Directors.
 We hold monthly meetings that are inspired by PeerSpirit Circle guidelines.
 To contact us, email firstname.lastname@example.org.

-Many wonderful witches have been a part of the Board over the years.
-The current Ship of Fools consists of……
+Many wonderful witches have been a part of the Board since our founding in 2002.
+The current Ship of Fools consists of…

 Anita (Secretary / Archivist)

 Anita is a latecomer to Pagan practice, though she has always been interested in the occult.
 Growing up, she read whatever her local library had under 133.8, participated in extrasensory-training workshops, and studied tarot.
 In 1998 she took a 6-week community center class called Wise Women’s Circle, which presented a variety of New Age spiritual beliefs and practices.
 Six weeks weren’t anywhere near enough, so she continued by co-founding an eclectic, rotating-leadership women’s circle which met regularly around the full and dark moons for nearly 6 years.